spacefrogo/my_printf/README.md

 ### my_printf

-You must recode the printf function from the C library according to the C99 standard.
+Printf function from the C library according to the C99 standard.
 Your function should be prototyped like the printf function.

 You do not have to implement the C library printf buffer handling.